"Well, I can drive that loader." Ripley uses it to battle the Alien Queen in the climax.

 In Outlander, Wulfren challenges Kainen to a friendly contest of shield-jumping, and Kainen turns out to be the first person to match Wulfren's skill.
 Kainen later volunteers himself and Wulfren to serve as bait to trap a monster: they use shields atop posts as stepping-stones over the pit, and when the monster tries to follow, it falls in.

-In The Curse of the Black Pearl, Will Turner demonstrates his skill at throwing swords in his fight with Jack Sparrow at the beginning.
+Pirates of the Caribbean: The Curse of the Black Pearl: Will Turner demonstrates his skill at throwing swords in his fight with Jack Sparrow at the beginning.
 This skill ends up saving Jack's life during the climax, as Will throws his sword to prevent Jack from falling too far when he is hanged.

-Also, in On Stranger Tides, while you might not notice it when watching it for the first time, Scrum plays and sings "My Jolly Sailor Bold" at the Captain's Daughter.
+Pirates of the Caribbean: On Stranger Tides: while you might not notice it when watching it for the first time, Scrum plays and sings "My Jolly Sailor Bold" at the Captain's Daughter.
 Later, he has to sing that song in order to attract mermaids.

 Elizabeth's childhood obsession with pirates comes in handy a few times:

 In The Curse of the Black Pearl, her knowledge of the Pirate Code allows her to negotiate a Parley with Barbossa and her knowledge of piracy and sailing in general inspires her last-second stunt while the Interceptor is being pursued by the Pearl.